Frustrated when your child disobeys on purpose or pushes your buttons? Learn how to discipline a toddler who doesn’t listen or ignores you.

 Avoid “asking” the instruction or negotiating when you can’t.
 When you say it’s time to take a bath, make sure you’re not ignored or met with silence.
 Don’t let him continue to play with video games or tinker with toys.

 Sometimes you can pick your battles and meet him halfway.
 For others, you need to stand your ground.

-Instead of “asking” him to do something (“Can you put on your shoes?”), state the task in unavoidable terms (“Let’s put on your shoes”).
+Instead of “asking” him to do something (“Can you take a bath?”), state the task in unavoidable terms (“It’s time to take a bath”).

 9. Use positive language